kuroji-fusky/SponsorExplorer/README.md

 # SponsorExplorer

-A modern rewrite of Lanrza's [SBBrowser][sbb] with more features and a more fancy and intuitive UI!
+A modern rewrite of Lanrza's [SBBrowser][sbb] with more features and a more fancy and intuitive UI for browsing [SponsorBlock][sb] segments and chapters!

 ![SponsorExplorer Segment View Example](https://github.com/kurojifusky/SponsorExplorer/assets/165645282/05b2ca27-c89a-4a00-830d-93a324882268)
 ![SponsorExplorer LTT Example](https://github.com/kurojifusky/SponsorExplorer/assets/165645282/32a03560-232a-48cd-8c47-49ceabfcbee7)